open-feature/java-sdk-contrib/README.md

 1. Create a new `pom.xml` in the root of your new module.
 It must inherit from the parent POM, which implements the javadoc, testing, publishing, and other boilerplate.
 Be sure to add `<!--x-release-please-version -->` on the line specifying the module version, so our release tooling can update it (see sample pom below).
 1. Add the new package to `release-please-config.json`.
 1. Add the new module to the `<modules>...</modules>` section in the parent `pom.xml`.
+1. Add a `version.txt` file with a version matching that in your new `pom.xml`, e.g. `0.0.1`.
+2. If you care to release a pre 1.0.0 version, add the same version above to `.release-please-manifest.json`.
+Failing to do this will release a `1.0.0` initial release.

 Sample pom.xml:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <project xmlns="http://maven.apache.org/POM/4.0.0" xmlns:xsi="http://www.w3.org/2001/XMLSchema-instance" xsi:schemaLocation="http://maven.apache.org/POM/4.0.0 https://maven.apache.org/xsd/maven-4.0.0.xsd">